Comparison9 min read

 • Operational support: partner manager, joint pipeline reviews, escalation paths.

-Mature B2B SaaS programs run both tracks because they produce different forms of value:
+Mature MSP partner programs run both tracks because they produce different forms of value:

 • Technology partners produce strategic moat.
-A customer using 5+ integrations from your ecosystem doesn't switch vendors easily.
+A client running 5+ integrated tools in the stack you manage doesn't switch providers easily.
 Each integration deepens retention.

 • Solution partners produce direct revenue.
-Sourced and influenced revenue from solution partners shows up as a measurable line in the new-ARR report.
+Sourced and influenced revenue from solution partners shows up as a measurable line in your new-MRR report.

 • The two compound.
 A technology partnership opens conversations; a solution partner closes deals.
-The integration creates the joint customer; the implementation partner expands the relationship.
+The integration creates the joint client; the implementation partner expands the relationship.

 When to Start Each